-Three 4-month rotations are selected from among the following experiences (Pain Management is a required rotation):
+Three 4-month rotations are selected from among the following experiences (Pain Management is strongly recommended as the first rotation):

 - Pain Management – The intern will learn pain management evaluation and cognitive-behavioral treatment in an interdisciplinary pain rehabilitation program.
 The Nebraska Medicine Pain Management Program (PMP) is an interdisciplinary, four-week, day treatment program, designed to help individuals with chronic non-malignant pain.
 Services are provided in a multidisciplinary format by clinical psychologists, physical therapists, and a nurse, along with a pain physician.
 Working closely with a supervising psychologist and the pain management team, the intern will learn to provide assessment and both individual and group therapy services to patients with chronic pain.

 - Transplantation – The intern will learn to complete pre-surgical psychological evaluations of candidates for solid organ transplant (i.e., kidney, pancreas, heart, lung, small bowel, pediatric liver transplant) and left ventricular assist devices (LVAD).
 The intern will consult with interdisciplinary teams and will have the opportunity for follow-up outpatient and inpatient treatment of transplant patients needing behavioral health assistance.